Off (video game)

-OFF (stylized in all caps) is a 2008 role-playing video game developed and published by Belgian team Unproductive Fun Time, consisting of Martin Georis ("Mortis Ghost") and Alias Conrad Coldwood.
+Off (stylized in all caps) is a 2008 role-playing video game developed and published by Belgian team Unproductive Fun Time, consisting of Martin Georis ("Mortis Ghost") and Alias Conrad Coldwood.
 It is about an enigmatic humanoid entity known as the Batter, who is described as being on a "sacred mission" to "purify" the world of Off.
 The Batter travels through four bizarre Zones in the world, revealing more about the world as the game goes on.

 It has garnered a cult following for its story, characters and atmosphere, particularly after its officially sanctioned fan translation into English in 2011.

-A remake with new content developed by Fangamer was released on August 15, 2025, on Windows and Nintendo Switch.
-A physical and a special edition of the Nintendo Switch version is scheduled to be released in Q1 2026.
+A remake with new content developed by Fangamer was released on 15 August, 2025, on Windows and Nintendo Switch.
+A physical and a special edition of the Nintendo Switch version was released on 27 March 2026.